jhuapl-bio/taxtriage/docs/tass_scoring_methods.md

 ### 3.1 What This Stage Does

 Closely related organisms (e.g., _E. coli_ vs _Shigella_) share large regions of their genomes.
 This means reads from one organism can legitimately align to the other — a problem called **cross-mapping**.
-Left unchecked, cross-mapping inflates the apparent confidence for organisms that aren't really there.
+Cross-mapping inflates the apparent confidence for organisms that aren't really there.

-This stage finds those shared regions and removes a proportional share of ambiguous reads before scoring.
+This step finds those shared regions and removes a proportional share of ambiguous reads before scoring.

 ### 3.2 Region Merging

 Raw bedgraph intervals are merged into larger contiguous regions using `merge_bedgraph_regions()`.
 The default strategy (`"jump"`) groups adjacent intervals when:

 1. The depth change between consecutive intervals is ≤ a threshold (set automatically from the 97.5th percentile of depth)
-2. The gap between intervals is ≤ 10% of the reference length (configurable)
+2. The gap between intervals is ≤ 10% of the reference length (editable via `--gap_allowance`)
 3. The merged group doesn't exceed `max_group_size` intervals

 The result is a smaller set of meaningful regions per reference, each described by `(chrom, start, end, mean_depth)`.